tigerbeetle/tigerbeetle/docs/TIGER_STYLE.md

 * Use newlines to **group resource allocation and deallocation**, i.e. before the resource allocation and after the corresponding `defer` statement, to make leaks easier to spot.

-* TigerBeetle has **a “zero dependencies” policy**, apart from the Zig toolchain.
-Dependencies, in general, inevitably lead to supply chain attacks, safety and performance risk, and slow install times.
-For foundational infrastructure in particular, the cost of any dependency is further amplified throughout the rest of the stack.

 ### Off-by-one errors

 * **The usual suspects for off-by-one errors are casual interactions between an `index`, a `count` or a `size`.** These are all primitive integer types, but should be seen as distinct types, with clear rules to cast between them.
 To go from an `index` to a `count` you need to add one, since indexes are *0-based* but counts are *1-based*.
 To go from a `count` to a `size` you need to multiply by the unit.
 Again, this is why including units and qualifiers in variable names is important.